malcyb123/RESTful-API-/README.md

 # RESTful-API-

-## Document the necessary steps to set up and run the application locally.
+## Document the necessary steps to set up and run the application locally!

 ### Installation of packages and libraries: